Fix External Hard Drive Not Showing Up Mac in 7 Ways [macOS Ventura Applicable]

 Step 4.
 Find and click the external hard drive that is not showing up otherwise.

 Step 6.
 Select "First Aid" and then click on "Run".
-It will display a notification when the system finds an error on the hard disk.
+It will notify when the system finds an error on the hard disk.

 Use First Aid for external hard drive

 Step 7.
-Run First Aid again if it fails to fix the issue, and wait till the process is over.
+Run First Aid again if it fails to fix the issue, and wait until the process ends.

 Fix 4.
 Mount External Hard Drive to Make It Showing on Mac